Rules updated as of 4/2/2019

 6. In the event of an injury the clock will stop and then restart when the injured player is removed from the field of play.
 If the clock is stopped due to an injured player, that player must sit out at least one play.

 7. If the score is tied at the end of 40 minutes, teams move directly into overtime.
-Overtime has a 5 minute clock to it.
+Each overtime period is 5 minutes long.
 Both teams shall meet at midfield for the coin toss to determine who shall start with the ball.
 The visiting team shall call the toss.

-F. Scoring teams can go for 1 or 2 point PAT I. If game remains tied after the first OT, teams will repeat same OT procedure, but will move to the 5 Yd.
-Line.
+d.
+Scoring teams can go for 1 or 2 point PAT I. If game remains tied after the first OT, teams will repeat same OT procedure, but will move to the 5 yard line.
 All plays must be a passing only play when OT goes to the 5 yard line.
 (4-6 Year Old Division exempt from passing only) OT will continue until a winner is determined.

 1. Touchdown: 6 points

-3. Safety: 2 points a.
+3. Safety: 2 points.
 A Safety occurs when the ball carrier is declared down in his/her own end zone.
 They can be called down when their flags are pulled by a defensive player, their flag falls out, they step out of bounds or they hit the ground with their knee or arm.
-If the ball is dropped in the end zone, ball comes back to the one.
 There is no Safety if an offensive penalty occurs in the end zone.
 The ball is placed on the goal line.

 1. Coaches are volunteer parents or family members helping the players learn and enjoy the game.
 Parents are encouraged to support the coach at all time.